Fleynaro/MultiColAndreas/readme.md

 #ColAndreas

+In this separate version of the plugin multiworld and attaching objects futures were implemented.

 ColAndreas is a plugin for SA-MP which creates a simulation of the San Andreas world.
 Using the [Bullet Physics library](http://bulletphysics.org/), ColAndreas gives the server knowledge of the game environment itself.